 Post-Production is the Secret Sauce

 Postproduction is essential to creating truly spectacular images, and it requires specialized knowledge.
-A professional architectural photographer frequently spends more time in the editing room than in the field, compositing images together to balance the highlights and shadows, remove color casts, and remove unwanted elements such as powerlines.
+It is common to spend more time retouching than in the field, compositing images together to balance the highlights and shadows, removing color casts, and photoshopping unwanted elements such as powerlines.

 This exterior shot of Motlow Community college is a prime example of that.
-Over 3 hours of editing were required to remove all traces of the powerlines, air conditioners, and remove color casts in such a way that the edits would be invisible even under intense scrutiny.
+Over 3 hours of editing were required to remove all traces of the powerlines and air conditioners, and remove color casts in such a way that the edits would be invisible even under intense scrutiny.

 Original Photo (No Retouching):

 If you aren’t using video, you are leaving money on the table.

 72% of customers prefer to learn about products or services through video.
 (HubSpot)

 65% of executives visit a company’s website and 39% have called them after watching a marketing video.
 (Forbes)

 Video has the power to grab people’s attention and embed your name in their memory in a way that photography alone never does.